SebLKMa/cv/hough/README.md

 ```

 ## OpenCV

-You can get each frame from the video mp4 file in a loop.
-This starter just demonstrate 1 frame from image.jpg.

 Typically, you would covert RGB image to gray image.
 Use Canny function to get the edges from the gray image.